Configure Functions

 Under Configuration ‣ General ‣ Functions, you can create, edit and delete functions.

-The Functions dialog enables you to build and edit customised calculations (called functions) that can be used in other areas of NEXUS IC, such as Asset Information fields, Event fields and Report Sources.
+The Functions dialog enables you to build and edit customised calculations (called functions) that can be used in other areas of NEXUS IC, such as Asset Information Groups (AIGs) fields, Event fields and Report Sources.
 You can drag and drop elements into the Function Editor, then connect the elements together to define the way in which data flows through your function.

 Functions are integral to NEXUS IC.
 Functions are used within risk models (defining models, matrices and parameters), they are also used in asset information fields (for example, corrosion rates, retirement dates, pressures, wall thicknesses) and event definitions (for example, functions to calculate remaining wall thickness or span lengths).